 Also see: Fox Westwood - interior views

-News: A group of 36 filmmakers led by Jason Reitman closed on the property in February 2024.
-They promise ongoing first-run film exhibition with occasional repertory programming.
-Later plans include the addition of a restaurant, bar and gallery.
-It's unknown at this point if Regency Theatres will continue as the operator.
+A group of 36 filmmakers led by Jason Reitman closed on the property in February 2024.
+They promised ongoing first-run film exhibition with occasional repertory programming.
+At the time of the sale they noted that their plans would include the addition of a restaurant, bar and gallery.
+They have not made any announcement about the expected timeline for a reopening.
+A guess would be 2026 at the earliest.
+The property includes the area presently leased to Starbucks as well as one currently vacant retail space on Broxton north of the theatre entrance.

 Architect: Percy Parke Lewis -- evidently his only theatre project.